 4) Final Selection:

 Twenty papers that met the inclusion criteria were included in the final review after full-text evaluation.
 The substantial data on SME sustainability, digitization, and triple bottom-line activities provided a platform for the systematic analysis and development of the conceptual framework.
-The findings of this study are reliable and robust, as they are based solely on research publications that have received rigorous peer review by subject matter experts.
+The findings of this study are reliable and robust as they are based solely on research publications that have received rigorous peer review by subject matter experts.
 The study encompasses an examination of secondary literature on the advancement of sustainability in SMEs, incorporating both qualitative and quantitative analyses.
 Subsequently, the citation tracking process was conducted, which involved systematically monitoring all scholarly publications that mentioned each paper in the collection.
 The preliminary search yielded 113 items.
 As illustrated below

 Figure 1.
 Procedure for selection of articles